Home Selling Tips: A Sellers Library

 A major stumbling block in selling your home yourself is your emotional attachment to it and your familiarity with it.
 You overlook its flaws because you love the huge dogwood tree in the backyard or whatever.

 Your REALTOR® has no such emotional attachment and can help you immensely in giving you information about what you should do to prepare your home for sale.
 REALTORS® know what’s important to buyers and what’s not so important.
-They can help you prioritize what you must do, what you should do, what you don’t need to bother with in getting the house ready for market.
+They can help you prioritize what you must do, should do, & don’t need to bother with in getting the house ready for market.

 Another common difficulty of FSBO selling is the failure to properly identify in writing items not included in the sale.
-Generally, anything permanently fixed to the house stays with the home after the sale.
+Generally, anything permanently fixed to the house stays after selling.
 Exclusions (items not included with the sale) can be a cause of contention for buyers when those items are not specified ahead of time.
 Your REALTOR® will help you think this through.

 Showing and Selling - Time Is Money!